Jump Start Your Sous Vide Cooking with our FREE Email Course!

 Pot roast really isn't a cut of meat, it's more of a preparation style.
-I'll usually use a chuck roast for a traditional braise-like pot roast and cook it at any of the braise-like temperatures for a few days.
+I'll usually use a chuck roast for a traditional braise-like pot roast and cook it at 150°F (65°C) for 24 to 48 hours, though any of the braise-like temperatures work as well.

 Much is made of sous vide's ability to transform cuts of meat, creating new textures and serving meat at temperatures that were not practical in the past.
 However, sometimes it shines brightest when it's just creating a perfect version of an old dish.
 That's the case here with a great traditional pot roast.
 The meat is fall apart tender but still very juicy, unlike the sometimes dried texture of many braised pot roasts.